CloudLabs-MOC/AI-102-AIEngineer/Instructions/06-translate-text.md

 1. Observe the output, noting that non-English reviews are translated into English.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
+>
 > - Hit the Validate button for the corresponding task.
 If you receive a success message, you can proceed to the next task.
 > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+> - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help.

 <validation step="c6c79fc2-befa-4bec-a292-6982d769df0c" />